The answer is yes!

 You want your thyroid status to be just right in order to balance blood sugar.

-This also means that patients with hypothyroidism (which is incredibly common, by the way) are at a distinct disadvantage when compared to other healthy people when trying to treat insulin resistance.
+This also means that patients with hypothyroidism or low thyroid function are at a distinct disadvantage when compared to other healthy people when trying to treat insulin resistance.

 Because the current treatment paradigm for hypothyroidism may leave up to 20% of thyroid patients ‘undertreated’.